Veteran actor Rishi Kapoor passes away at 67

 — Amitabh Bachchan (@SrBachchan) April 30, 2020

-Rishi Kapoor is the son of legendary showman Raj Kapoor and grandson of Prithviraj Kapoor.
+Rishi Kapoor is the son of legendary showman Raj Kapoor and the grandson of Prithviraj Kapoor.

 Also Read: Remembering Rishi Kapoor: A terrific actor who lived life his way